OŚWIĘCIM

 Dax smiled.
 "See you in a few minutes, Lieutenant."
 She tapped her comm badge and disappeared in a curtain of shimmering light.

 "We've got the information," she announced as she stepped off the transporter pad.
 "We've got time to replicate it."
-She looked well enough if a bit haggard.
+She looked well enough, if a bit haggard.
 Probably from sleeping on the train, Sisko told himself.
 Her spots, though very dim, were beginning to show.

 Sisko turned to the transporter officer.
 "Take these to the mess hall and replicate them."
 The woman nodded and Sisko added, "These files have priority over anyone's dinner."